BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 Whitelisting allows other modders to add their races to the **BG3SX** system.

 In addition, you can also use this system to *Blacklist* your mod.
 For example if your race uses a non-default skeleton and thus may not be compatible with any of the BG3SX default/any Addons animations.
-See [link to script section]for more details.
+See [The script section](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-2111-for-races)for more details.

 *Blacklisting* always has a higher priority than *Whitelisting* to ensure author control.